Background of the Cancer Benefit Program (the Program) sponsored by FASNY, AFDNYS, NYSAFC and NYSAC (the Associations)

 Q26.
 Does the income replacement benefit cover income earned in employment outside of the service?

 A26.
-No. The volunteer firefighter maximum benefit is a flat $1,500
+No. The volunteer firefighter benefit is $1,500 and is not tied to outside employment.

 Q27.
 If the volunteer firefighter is receiving disability benefits from other sources not privately purchased by the firefighter related to the cancer diagnosis under the Law, is the monthly benefit reduced?